Updated: Jul 15

 She left the station feeling frustrated and dejected.

-But a few days later, her brother called to say he thought he’d spotted her car outside a nearby supermarket.
+A few days later, her brother called to say he thought he’d spotted her car outside a nearby supermarket.
 It was on a stretch of road she would later discover was a notorious drop off point for stolen cars.

 Cautiously optimistic, she walked around and there, parked directly across from her, was her car.
 She recognised the dent in the bumper bar and the crooked RAA sticker in the front window.
 With a thumping heart, she reached for her phone.